ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

   for all dependencies in one complete package.
-Since GN does not unpack static libraries to forward their contents up the dependency chain, it is an error for complete static libraries to depend on other static libraries.
+Since GN does not unpack static libraries to forward their contents up the dependency chain, it is an error for complete static libraries to depend on other static

+  In rare cases it makes sense to list a header in more than one target if it could be considered conceptually a member of both. libraries.

 ```